hitorilabs/bert/README.md

 - still not 100% sure, but I think the key difference in my first (incorrect) implementation is in the way the skip connection is computed in TransformerEncoderLayer vs. my BertEncoderLayer
+- Next Sentence Prediction (NSP) as a pre-training task is mostly fake according to RoBERTa

 BERT as we know it today has changed a lot over the years (pre-training, implementation details, etc.), so it's actually not really worth your time to